 ¼ cup cacao nibs

 1/4 cup cacao nibs

 1/4 cup unsweetened coconut flakes

 2. Add bananas and almond butter to food processor and blend til smooth.

-3. Add in protein powder, spices, and salt, and blend together.
+3. Add in protein powder, vanilla, spices and salt, and blend together.

-4. Add dried fruit and cacao nibs and pulse several times until combined.
+4. Add dried fruit, coconut flakes and cacao nibs and pulse several times until combined.